A.J. Brown Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Matchup vs. Indianapolis

-- Against the Colts, Brown has averaged 37.8 receiving yards per game in his five career matchups, 38.7 fewer than his over/under for Sunday's game.
+- Brown is averaging 37.8 receiving yards per game in five career matchups against the Colts, 39.7 fewer than his receiving yards prop bet over/under for Sunday's game (77.5).

-- Brown has caught a touchdown pass versus the Colts once, but did not have multiple TDs in that game.
+- In five matchups, Brown has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Colts.

-- The 256.3 yards per game the Colts are conceding through the air makes them the NFL's 13th-ranked pass defense.
+- The 256.3 yards per game the Colts are giving up through the air makes them the NFL's 13th-ranked pass defense.

-- The Colts' defense is 30th in the league, conceding 2.3 passing touchdowns per game.
+- With 16 passing TDs conceded this season, the Colts defense is ranked 30th in the NFL.

 Recent Performances